lucianonooijen/Personal-Website/content/about.md

 slug = "about"
 +++

+_Note: this page is currently outdated.
+I will replace it with an updated text soon._

 #### Introduction

 My name is Luciano Nooijen, I am co-founder of [Bytecode Digital Agency B.V.](https://bytecode.nl) and through Bytecode of different start-up ventures.